baldurk/renderdoc/CONTRIBUTING.md

 If you're interested in contributing to RenderDoc, this is the place!

+**For those in a hurry, please just read the [commit message](#commit-messages) and [code formatting](#code-formatting) sections to get an idea of what a good PR will look like.**

-For small changes like one-line fixes or minor tweaks then don't worry too much about reading this end-to-end.
-The point of this isn't to be restrictive about rules, so I'm happy to help to be accommodating and go back and forth to get any change ready to commit, or fix up minor issues by hand.
-It's a good idea to check the [commit message](#commit-messages) and [code formatting](#code-formatting) sections to get an idea of what a good PR will look like, but I'll provide feedback when you open a PR on how to get it ready to merge.
+For small changes like one-line fixes or minor tweaks then don't worry too much about reading this end-to-end and getting every thing perfect the first time.
+The point of this isn't to be restrictive about rules, so I'm happy to help out with any changes needed to get your PR ready to merge.
+If you're unfamiliar with git and need help making any changes, feel free to ask as well!

 If you're a regular contributor or if you have a larger amount of code to change, please read on as it will make life easier for everyone if you to follow along with these guidelines from the start.